 “Play is an effective way to help children learn strategies to manage their own emotions and behavior, as well as to help them open up the thoughts and feelings behind their behavior so that different choices can be made.”

-Jan is a former school counselor and elementary school teacher who has also taught special education in both Illinois and Michigan.
+Jan has previously worked as a school counselor.
 Her expertise with special education and school systems can help parents navigate through the steps necessary to help their children become successful in a school setting.